Here are 14 things you should do if you have been assaulted at work.

 - Report the attack to the police.

-For some people who are attacked at work by strangers, perhaps, say, in an armed robbery, your natural instinct is to report the assault to the police – just do it.
+For some people who have been assaulted at work by strangers, perhaps, say, in an armed robbery, your natural instinct is to report the assault to the police – just do it.
 For others who might have been caring for someone who has attacked them, reporting the incident to the police may not even cross your mind.
 For those who don’t want to report the assault to the police, we encourage you to report all violent incidents to the police for three reasons:

 - First: if the police do involve themselves, then it may stop the assailant from doing it again, thereby reducing the risk that you or a colleague will be assaulted by them again.